 Local authorities have similar powers as regards dangerous structures.

-Under the Urban Regeneration and Housing Act 2015, each local authority will also have to compile a register of lands in its area that are suitable for housing but are not coming forward for development.
-These registers must be in place by January 2018 and a vacant site levy will be charged from January 2019 onwards.
-Read more in this press release.
+Under the Urban Regeneration and Housing Act 2015, each local authority is also required to compile a vacant sites register, starting from January 2017.
+This is a register of lands in the local authority’s area that are suitable for housing but are not coming forward for development.
+From January 2019 onwards, a vacant site levy will be charged on such sites.
+There is detailed guidance (pdf) on housing.gov.ie.

 The Derelict Sites Act defines a derelict site as any land that “detracts, or is likely to detract, to a material degree from the amenity, character or appearance of land in the neighbourhood of the land in question because of”:

 Each local authority must keep a register of all derelict sites in its area, containing the location of each derelict site, the name and address of the owner and details of any action the local authority has taken about the site.
 If the property is owned or occupied by a local authority itself, the register must contain details of what it is being used for and what the local authority intends to do with it.

 The register must give details of the current market value of every site listed on it.
 This valuation is done by the local authority, which can authorise any qualified person to act on its behalf.
 The local authority enters details of the valuation into the register and serves a notice on the site’s owner – see ‘Statutory notices’ below.